What to Look for When Shopping for Car Insurance: Complete Guide

 Set Liability Limits Based on Your Assets

 Your liability limits determine how much your insurer will pay if you cause an accident.
 If damages exceed those limits, you personally owe the difference — and your assets (home equity, savings, investments) are on the line.
+Knowing how to choose car insurance liability limits is one of the most important financial decisions a driver can make.

 A smart rule of thumb: your liability limits should at least match your net worth.
 Here's a general framework: